 Staff Profile

-I am a Postdoctoral Research Associate for the School of Engineering at Newcastle University, although I am based in the Met Office Hadley Centre in Exeter.
-I gained my PhD in climate science at University of Birmingham in 2019 and I'm currently working on the 'Future Storms' project assessing drivers of wind extremes from mesoscale phenomena such as sting-jets in high resolution convection-permitting climate simulations.
+I am a Research Associate within the School of Engineering at Newcastle University, although I am based in the Met Office Hadley Centre in Exeter within the high-resolution climate modelling research group.
+I gained my PhD in climate science at the University of Birmingham in 2019 working on compound dry and hot extreme events.
+My current research focusses on winter storms in western Europe, assessing reasons for their projected changes in climate simulations, and assessing the potential implications of these changes for electricity distribution networks.

 - Berthou S, Roberts MJ, Vanniere B, Ban N, Belusic D, Caillaud C, Crocker T, de Vries H, Dobler A, Harris D, Kendon EJ, Landgren O, Manning C. Convection in future winter storms over Northern Europe.
 Environmental Research Letters 2022, 17, 114055.